bradddd/bradddd.github.io/_pages/about.md

 permalink: /about/
 ---

-Currently head up engineering at Mainstay (formerly known as AdmitHub).
-Before that, founder of ClassForward.
+Currently leading engineering at Suno.
+Previously worked at Google on the Spanner team.
+Before that, led engineering at Mainstay (formerly known as AdmitHub).
+Before that, ClassForward.
 Before that, other startups, data, and consulting.
 Also advising other early stage startups.
 Opinions here are my own.